The Abyssale plugin for Figma makes it easy to turn your designs into fully editable templates that can be used directly in Abyssale.

 Now that the plugin is installed, the next step is to link it to your Abyssale account so the two can communicate.

-Launch the Abyssale plugin from Plugins → Development.
 You’ll be prompted to enter an import key.

-Then, in your Abyssale account, go to Account Settings → Connections.
+Head to your Abyssale account, go to Account Settings → Connections.

 Under the Figma integration card, click Generate access key and copy the code.